 Developing a competitive pricing strategy

-As far as COGS is a cost of doing business, this metric helps sellers estimate their bottom line.
-If COGS is high, net income is low, and the business will generate less profit.
+As far as COGS is the cost of doing business, this metric helps sellers estimate their bottom line.
+If it is high, net income is low, and the business will generate less profit.

 You can adjust your price compared to the competition without making red figures.
 At the same time, you’ll ensure that you cover your expenses.

 COGS helps you be savvy about your inventory.
 It’s important to keep your Costs of goods sold low to generate a higher profit.
 Also, it helps determine inventory expenses for tax reporting.
 You should see what you address as COGS since it lowers your taxes.

 A seller purchased inventory for $20,000 at the beginning of the year and an additional inventory of $10,000 3 months later.
 At the end of the year, the leftover inventory is $3,000.

 Your Costs of goods sold is, therefore = $20,000 + $10,000 – $3,000 = $27,000

 If you produce your inventory, the U.S. Internal Revenue Service (IRS) recommends you apply the formula below.